Lamarsh: The Parish

 The Parish is made up of 934 acres.
 It was larger until 1884 as it included 200 acres from farms to the South of the village.
 The main houses in the Parish are Lamarsh Hall and Daws Hall.
 The Parish contains 22 listed properties.
 The Parish contains 86 dwellings, all of which unshared.

 The village has no shops but does contain a public house.
-This is named "Lamarsh Lion".
+The Lamarsh Lion, constructed in the 14th century, has been in community ownership through the Lamarsh Lion Community Pub Ltd since 2018.
+Over 450 local investors raised £495,000 to purchase and restore the pub.
+Often referred to as the "Painter's Pub", due to having been visited by John Constable and Thomas Gainsborough, the building overlooks the Stour Valley.

 Population

 The population of Lamarsh was 285 in 1801 before peaking at 409 in 1851.
 There was then a significant drop in the population in 1891 to 196 and the population never again went above 202.
 This could be a result of the drastic fall in the size of the parish as it dropped from 1,268 acres in 1881 to 940 acres in 1891 and therefore cutting out some of the population.

 The total population is now 187 as of 2011, with 96 males and 91 females residing in Lamarsh.
 The area is predominantly White British, with 178 or 95.2% of people representing this ethnic group.
 The next highest is White and Asian with only 3 people or 1.6% classed as this ethnicity.
 This shows how there is little ethnic diversity in this parish.
 With there being such a high proportion of White British in the village, as expected the main religion is Christianity with 124 or 66.3% declaring themselves as within this category.
 37 people or 19.8% of the parish's population declared themselves as having no religion.

-With so many of the residents being White British, as expected a strong majority of the village's population stated that England was their country of birth in the 2011 census, with 92% or 172 people being english.
-The rest of the population's birth places are spread across other countries such as Wales, Scotland, Ireland and other EU member countries.
+With so many of the residents being White British, as expected a strong majority of the village's population stated that England was their country of birth in the 2011 census, with 92% or 172 people being English.
+The rest of the population's birthplaces are spread across other countries such as Wales, Scotland, Ireland and other EU member countries.